Hi! I'm a problem solver, product designer, and accessibility advocate

 The basics

 Went from San Francisco to Atlanta to Boston and landed in New York.
-I graduated from Connecticut College with a BA in computer science and a minor in studio art in 2018.
-I came to Georgia Tech in 2018 to pursue my M.S. in Human Computer Interaction once I realized that I didn't want to code all day.
+I graduated from Connecticut College with a BA in computer science and a minor in studio art.
+I went to Georgia Tech to pursue my M.S. in Human Computer Interaction once I realized that I didn't want to code all day.

-When I'm not designing, I'm usually cooking, or hiding my cooking from my cat.
-Or taking care of more cats as a volunteer at my local shelter.
+When I'm not designing, I'm usually cooking, hiding my cooking from my cat, or volunteering at my local cat cafe.

-When I'm not hanging out with cats, I'm scheming about my next tattoo or doing pilates.
+When I'm not hanging out with cats, I'm dancing or enjoying iced coffee my balcony.

 To get in touch,